Aerospace Engineering (Private Pilot Instruction) BEng

 This module provides you with an understanding of the significance of projects as an instrument of business success in engineering organisations.
 You will learn a range of project management tools, techniques and methodologies throughout the project life cycle.
 You will develop skills in defining, planning, delivering, and controlling engineering projects.
 You will also learn the roles and responsibilities of people within engineering projects and understand how to manage teams in engineering projects.

-10 credits - Ground and Flight Training
+10 credits - Professional Studies - Pilot Training

 -